tigranb2/local-geth/README.md

 rpcaddr and rpcport are defined in node1.sh and node2.sh

 The output goes to ./log.txt.
 ## getTX.js
+getTx returns all transactions within a specified range, displaying the transaction hash, sender, reciever, and data.
+If a range is provided, getTx will return all transactions (range) blocks from the latest block.
+If none is provided, getTx will return all transactions 500 blocks from the latest block.
+If the blockchain is shorter than 500 blocks, all transactions in the blockchain are returned.
 In a node, type:
 ```
 loadScript("getTX.js")
 getTx(range)
 ```
-range denotes the number of blocks before the current block.
-If you getTx(1000), it will return all transactions within 1000 blocks from the latest block.
-If no range is entered, a defaut value of 500 is used.
-That means the blockchain must atleast be 500 blocks long.

 ## checkTx.js
+checkTx.js checks each new block, and runs getTx() if the block contains at least one transaction.
-checkTx.js will run getTx.js everytime a new transaction is mined, displaying all transactions from the last 500 blocks.
+getTx() will display all the transactions from the last 500 blocks (or the entire blockchain, if it's less than 500 blocks long).
-getTx.js will need to be loaded in.
+Note: getTx.js will need to be loaded in.
 ```
 loadScript("checkTx.js")
 ```